fglo/idk/README.md

 This is very much a work in progress, so ANYTHING can change any moment.

+**Note:** I started with almost zero knowledge of language development and interpreter writing.
+This project is about trying my own ideas and testing my intuition.
+Maybe the next one will be backed by an actuall knowledge about languages, interpreters and compilers.

 ## The Name

 IDK means literally I Don't Know.
 The name is a placeholder.
 If I decide to work on it further I will think of a better name.